If you’re wondering how to start a business in Maine, we’ve put together a step-by-step guide to help you.

 Choose the kind of business you want to operate in Maine.

 Entrepreneurs can run their Maine businesses as sole proprietorships, partnerships, limited partnerships, limited liability companies (LLCs), limited liability partnerships, or corporations.

-LLCs and corporations can file elections with the Internal Revenue Service to be taxed under Subchapter C or Subchapter S of the Internal Revenue Code, but this choice is made after the State of Maine charters the LLC or corporation.
+LLCs and corporations can file elections with the Internal Revenue Service to be taxed under Subchapter C or Subchapter S of the Internal Revenue Code, but this choice is made after the State of Maine charters the

 Claiming potential tax breaks offered by Subchapter S does not require the approval of the state.
 The kind of business entity you choose to create determines the type of name you can use for your business.
 Therefore, you must choose among these options before deciding on a name.